3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d01/instructor_notes/the_tooling_of_wdir.md

   - Write down the commands for using Spectacle
   - Discuss typing speeds and apps for practicing

-# Intro

-WDIR is a **interactive virtual classroom experience**.
-Meaning, along with the coding skills you'll learn throughout the course, there are many patterns, tools, and processes that you'll need to learn to participate seamlessly in the classroom environment.

-The online campus is made up of three tools:

-- Slack: a chatroom with multiple channels
-- Zoom: for video conferencing
-- GitHub: to submit and receive code

-You'll quickly become comfortable interacting with these three applications by way of participating daily in the classroom.

-However, the classroom is not only these remote applications, but also your computer.

-**Close your eyes**

-Imagine we are in a physical classroom with desks, a whiteboard, chairs, plugs, etc., and upon entering the room on the first day, you notice that everything you'd want in a classroom is there, but it's all out of order.
-The chairs are stacked haphazardly, and the desks are placed randomly throughout the room with no attention to the white board or where the plugs are.
-And there's trash and random odds and ends left over from the previous class.

-That's a pretty horrible classroom experience and not at all conducive to learning.

-As the person in charge of the classroom, it's my responsibility to make sure the room is in order and ready for you.
-In an online environment you are the manager of the classroom and are in charge of making sure your computer is organized, that you don't have a thousand tabs open, that you understand where your notes go, and that your ability to navigate around your computer and the various applications and directories we'll use are up to par.

-**What does that mean?**

-It means I will provide you with the base structure of what your _virtual classroom_ should look like and how you should organize it and interact with it.
-It will be up to **you** to practice and maintain it.

-I can't emphasize this enough.
-This class moves... **FAST**.
-It might seem crazy now, but you don't want to fall behind in the steps in an exercise just because you can't find directories or applications easily.

-Let's start by talking about Slack.

 ## Slack

 Slack is your main means of communication during and after class.

-There are four channels we'll use:
+There are five channels we'll use:

+- `#wdi-9-atl-classroom`
-- `#wdir-matey`
+- `#wdi-9-atl-debugging`
-- `#wdir-matey-outcomes`
+- `#wdi-9-atl-outcomes`
-- `#wdir-matey-partytime`
+- `#wdi-9-atl-partytime`
-- `#wdir-matey-debugging`
+- `#wdi-9-atl-parkinglot`

-1. We'll run our lessons in the `#wdir-matey` channel.
-After class, the TA, `Jesse Mills`, will come online in this channel.
+1. We'll run our lessons in the `#wdi-9-atl-classroom` channel.
+After class, the TA will come online in this channel.

-2. `#wdir-matey-outcomes` will be where your outcomes lessons happen with Coach Seth and Coach Eric.

-3. The `#wdir-matey-partytime` channel is far all non-class related conversations to occur.

-4. The `#wdir-matey-debugging` channel is probably the most important channel of the four.
+2. The `#wdi-9-atl-debugging` channel is probably the most important channel of the four.
 Throughout this course, whether it's during class, during homework, late-late at night, on the weekends, whenever, you're going to run into errors in your code.
+3. `#wdi-9-atl-outcomes` will be where your outcomes lessons happen with Coach Seth and Coach Eric.
+4. The `#wdi-9-atl-partytime` channel is far all non-class related conversations to occur.

-#### `#wdir-matey-debugging` channel
+#### `#wdi-9-atl-debugging` channel

 Debugging and learning how to read and work toward solving errors is one of the most important skills you will learn during this course.
 It's a skill you'll need to practice and hone constantly.

-The `#wdir-matey-debugging` channel will help facilitate this.
+The `#wdi-9-atl-debugging` channel will help facilitate this.

 When you encounter an error that you can't solve or are stuck on you'll create a `Bug Report` and post it to the debugging channel.
 Once you've posted it an instructor and eventually, your classmates will be able to help you find a solution to your problem.